Stormwindsky/Lin-Jolt/README.md

 # 🐧 Lin-Jolt
-**Unofficial Game Jolt Client for Linux** Created by **Stormwindsky** | Licensed under **GPL License v3.0**
+**Unofficial GameJolt Client for Linux** Created by **Stormwindsky** | Licensed under **GPL-v3.0 License**

-Lin-Jolt is a lightweight Electron-based launcher for Game Jolt on Linux.
+Lin-Jolt is a lightweight Electron-based launcher for GameJolt on Linux.
 It features a built-in adblocker, a direct link to the Linux GameJolt community